phetsims/phet-info/doc/phet-software-design-patterns.md

 ## Dependency Injection

+A standard pattern described in https://en.wikipedia.org/wiki/Dependency_injection.

 SR was an advocate of this in https://github.com/phetsims/tasks/issues/952.
-Clarify which form of dependency injection, and some examples of where it's currently used in PhET sims.
+Clarify which form of dependency injection (probably constructor-based injection), and some examples of where it's currently used in PhET sims.

 ## Dispose